(Last Updated on : 27/06/2017)

 (c.
 300 BC).
 The history of Delhi murmurs the tale of ancient and buried timelines.

-, "Delhi is the symbol of old India and new...even the stones here whisper to our ears of the ages of long ago and the air we breathe is full of the dust and fragrances of the past, as also of the fresh and piercing words of the present"
+According to Jawaharlal Nehru, "Delhi is the symbol of old India and new...even the stones here whisper to our ears of the ages of long ago and the air we breathe is full of the dust and fragrances of the past, as also of the fresh and piercing words of the present".

 and the transformation of this barren gift of the Kauravas

-founded the city of Lal Kot.
-In 1180, the Chauhans, the rivals of the Rajput clan ousted the Tomaras and renamed the city as Quila Rai Pithora.
-Only for a decade the Chauhans remained here.
+founded the city of Lal Kot or Qila Rai Pithora.
+In 1180, the Chauhans, the rivals of the Rajput clan ousted the Tomaras and renamed the city as Quila Rai Pithora

-, though the city is known to have had quite a lot of Hindu and Jain temples.
-Soon afterwards, in two consecutive battles of Tarain 1191 and 1192, the Rajputs first managed to restrain an invading force from Afghanistan, led by Muhammad Ghuri
+in 1192 AD where Mohammad Ghori attacked and plundered north India.
+The two consecutive battles of Tarain 1191 and 1192, the Rajputs first managed to restrain an invading force from Afghanistan, led by Muhammad Ghuri

 , the creator of the Slave dynasty

-also known as Delhi Sultanate and became the first Muslim ruler of Delhi.
-He also constructed the Qutub Minar.
-His successor, Iltutmish
+or Mamulak dynasty also known as Delhi Sultanate and became the first Muslim ruler of Delhi.
+He also constructed the Qutub Minar

 , was possibly the greatest of the early Delhi Sultans.